-We intend to furnish or make available to record holders of our common units, within 120 days after the close of each fiscal year, an annual report containing audited financial statements and a report on those financial statements by our independent chartered accountants.
+We intend to furnish or make available to record holders of our common units and Preferred Units, within 120 days after the close of each fiscal year, an annual report containing audited consolidated financial statements and a report on those financial statements by our independent chartered accountants.
 Except for our fourth quarter, we also intend to furnish or make available summary financial information within 90 days after the close of each quarter.